1/18 Mercedes Targa Florio 1924 Christian Werner / Karl Sailer #10022 CMC M-048 -pre-owned

 Description

-A German with a Sicilian temperament
+A German with Sicilian Temperament

 CMC Legal Disclaimer